BoucheDimitri/OnlinePortfolio/README.md

 A ready to use database is provided in .csv in the folder TreatedData of the repository the main NYSE stocks

-The portfolio strategies and their robustness tests are in the notebook main.ipynb
+The portfolio strategies and their robustness tests are in the notebook Main.ipynb